 - Clinical decision support

-- Provision of regular electronic problem summary that would assist medical practitioners in delivering the right diagnosis, treatments, and surgeries on time
+- Provision of regular electronic problem summary that would assist medical practitioners in delivering the right diagnoses, treatments, and surgeries on time

 Enhanced Efficiency And Productivity